leapmotion-examples/UnityModules/README.md

 To download Leap Motion's latest stable modules as .unitypackages, visit [our Unity developer site][devsite].
 Be sure to also check out our [documentation and API reference][um-docs]!

-**This relese of the UnityModules repository is designed to be opened in 2018.4 only**.
+**This release of the UnityModules repository is designed to be opened in 2018.4 only**.
 There is a separate release that supports Unity 2019.4LTS and Unity 2020.2.
 If you hit an issue with version support, please submit a ticket with any details!

 Note, two of the scenes will not work in this version of Unity.
 These are FingerDetectionDemo and VRVisualizer.